owncloud/owncloud-sdk/README.md

   <img src="https://i.imgur.com/9mKra3O.png" />
 </p>

-Use this light-weight JS library with a promise based interface for seamless communication with your ownCloud instance.<br>
+Use this light-weight JS library with a promise-based interface for seamless communication with your ownCloud instance.<br>
-Supports only browser JS but requires Javascript techniques like webpack to compile it properly For Node.js please have a look at [this tag](https://github.com/owncloud/owncloud-sdk/releases/tag/last-nodejs)
+Supports only browser JS but requires JavaScript techniques like webpack to compile it properly.<br>
+For Node.js please have a look at [this tag](https://github.com/owncloud/owncloud-sdk/releases/tag/last-nodejs).

 ## Install